eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 Write Data
 ^^^^^^^^^^
-Once we have created a valid data writer entity, we can write data into the DDS Global Data Space using the write operation.
+Once we have created a valid data writer entity, we can write data into the DDS Global Data Space using the writing operation.
-For creating a message with data, first we must to decide which stream we want to use, and write that topic in this stream.
+For creating a message with data, first we must decide which stream we want to use, and write that topic in this stream.

 .. code-block:: C